Freiburg Hauptbahnhof: Local services

 Regular intervals services (leaving and arriving around the hour and the half-hour) result in many radial connections in all directions.
 On the Rhine Valley Railway, many of the Regional-Express services run between Offenburg and Basel without change.

 Services run on the Höllentalbahn every half-hour towards Hinterzarten/Titisee in the Black Forest, with trains continuing towards Neustadt or via the Three Lakes Railway (DreiSeenBahn) to Schluchsee-Seebrugg.
 Neustadt is connected to Donaueschingen on the Black Forest Railway, where services connect towards Rottweil or over the Danube Valley Railway (see Tuttlingen–Inzigkofen railway and Ulm–Sigmaringen railway) to Tuttlingen and Ulm.

 The Breisgau S-Bahn, the regional rail services of the Freiburg area, connects Freiburg every half-hour via the Breisach Railway with Breisach and the Kaiserstuhl Railway, which branches in Gottenheim, running through some of the towns of the Kaiserstuhl.
 The same company also operates the Elz Valley Railway.
 Trains run hourly to and from Elzach and every half-hour to Waldkirch.
 The South German Railway Company (Süddeutsche Eisenbahn-Gesellschaft AG, SWEG) operates the trains on the Münster Valley Railway, but only a few of its services run to Freiburg.

 The station is also the northern terminus of a service of the trinational Basel S-Bahn, operated by DB Regio.
+The station was served by the following regional services in 2026: